tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 treatments or services that can be carried over the same logical network.

-The Slice-Flow Aggregate traffic may be identified at NRP ingress boundary nodes by carrying a SAS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).
+The Slice-Flow Aggregate traffic may be identified at NRP ingress boundary nodes by carrying a FAS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).

 With Differentiated Services (Diffserv) it is possible to carry  multiple